Information for Managers and Administrators

 Further guidance on REF eligibility will be added to RSIO website shortly.

 A blank reporting template is available for information.
-If you are interested in the Open Access status for your unit please contact your Dean of Research or email us at firstname.lastname@example.org
+This is being decommissioned in favour of Qlikview reports.
+A sample will be put here soon.
+If you are interested in the Open Access status for your unit please contact your Dean of Research or Head of College Research Administration or email us at email@example.com

 Article Processing Charges (APCs) are upfront fees paid to a publisher to allow immediate open access to journal articles.
 If you are paying such fees from an existing research grant or other source please use account code 6162.